seanfkiely/seanfkiely.github.io/_side_projects/mma_elo_ratings.md

 |      25| Max Holloway             |           1816.76 |
 </div>

+Table 2 lists the current best fighters by ELO rating.
+Note that I only include fighters who have been active in the last two years.
+Here we see Islam Makhachev at the top of the heap.
+Makhachev has been on a tremendous string of wins and increased is ELO rating by X points after beating perennial favorites in Charles Oliveira (13th peak all-time ELO at the time of fight), Alexander Volkanovski (10th peak all-time ELO), and Dustin Poirier.

 <div align = "center">

 **TABLE 2.
 Best Current Fighters by ELO Rating**